zhullyb/monyhar/monyhar/docs/ios/working_with_files.md

 ## Overview

-**Do not use XCode to manipulate files.** The XCode project used for iOS Chromium is _generated_; it's functionally a build artifact.
-The various `BUILD.gn` files in Chromium define structure of the XCode project file.
+**Do not use XCode to manipulate files.** The XCode project used for iOS Monyhar is _generated_; it's functionally a build artifact.
+The various `BUILD.gn` files in Monyhar define structure of the XCode project file.
 Running `gclient runhooks` causes the project files to be regenerated.

 Individual files can have their contents edited within XCode, and all of the